laminko/lycan/README.md

 # lycan: loadtester script

 A simple load testing script using [locust](https://locust.io/) and [pyyaml](https://pyyaml.org/).
 The story behind this is Ko [Setkyar](https://github.com/setkyar) wants to test some APIs and not-so-complex and light weight solution.
 I found locust but tasks are defined in python.
-To overcome this, I create this python wrapper which generate `HttpLocust` and `TaskSet` classes from `yaml` file at runtime.
+To overcome this, I create this python wrapper which generates `HttpLocust` and `TaskSet` classes from `yaml` file at runtime.

 ## Installation